Exposing Paradise, Living Like a Lucian

 Is St. Lucia a Safe Destination for Female Solo Travellers?

-The answer to this question totally depends on the comfort zone of the solo traveller.
+The answer to this question totally depends on the comfort level of the solo traveller.
 My first solo trip to St. Lucia was in 2010.
 Being a newbie to solo travel, I was completely naïve, and quite frankly, very surprised to learn the downside to this beautiful Caribbean Island.

 Despite feeling uncomfortable, I have returned to St. Lucia three more times by myself.
 I’ve stayed at friends, in resorts, and I’ve rented a property.